biblhertz/jats_to_ojs/README.md

 ### Introduction
 Jats to OJS is a command line tool that will transform XML documents from JATS XML to OJS XML (version 3.3.0).
-Detailed documentation is in the .README file
+Detailed documentation is in the .README file (this file is .README.md, detailed info in .README - with no file extension)

 ### Requirements
 PHP 8.1